 •That you consider different machines and different Bizagi users to run the scenarios for a more adequate use of the tool under simultaneous scenarios (that is, when deciding to use multiple threads).

 Consider the following notes about supported modeling shapes and other restrictions regarding Bizagi features.

-When recording a scenario, navigate into sub-process by accessing it from the left panel of the parent case.
+When recording a scenario, navigate into Sub-Process by accessing it from the right panel of the parent case.

-Similarly and to return to the parent case, access it from the sub-process's left panel.
+Similarly and to return to the parent case, access it from the Sub-Process's right panel.
 Do not perform this navigation from the Inbox.

 When reproducing, the Auto Testing tool will ignore any waiting time and continue with the normal process flow.

 You may record scenarios Asynchronous Activities are involved.

 If any of these options are present in the scenario, the Auto Testing tool will resolve it, ignoring asynchronous executions (the Asynchronous Activities will be ran synchronously).

 Start forms are supported.

 Though, keep in mind that if you stop the scenario before completing the start form, any new case will be persisted (accordingly to the inherent definition of the start form feature).